ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

 Once upon a time¹... there is an amusement park with a carousel and an **attendant** deciding who can ride and who cannot ride.
 The park owner wants to replace the attendant with a **robotic gate**.

-The owner call us as machine learning experts.
+The owner calls us as machine learning experts.

 .w50p.center[![A carousel](images/carousel.jpg)]